nikantic/my-react-stopwatch/readme.md

 # React Stopwatch

-This is a simple React Stopwatch App done in React.
+This is a simple Stopwatch App done in React.
 I made this app from scratch to practice and improve my React and ES6 skills and also learn something new.
 Deployed on Zeit.

 It features: